rsmith-nl/ft232-pms5003/README.rst

 serial ↔ USB bridge to connect it to my PC.

-Except from the hardware, this program uses the pyftdi_ module to connect to the device.
+Except from the hardware, this program uses the pyftdi_ module to connect to the FT232H device.
 This module in turn requires pyserial_ and pyusb_.
-The advantage of ``pyftdi`` is that it is a pure python solution.
+The advantage of ``pyftdi`` is that it is a pure python solution and support serial tty, SPI and I²C connections.
 It does not require native libraries which makes installing it easier.

 .. _pyftdi: https://github.com/eblot/pyftdi
 .. _pyusb: https://github.com/pyusb/pyusb